docker/labs/nodejs/2_application_image.md

-# One image for application, on image for database

-* avoid to add too many services in a single image
+# Create the application's image

-* usage of 2 images to package the application
+* Usage of 2 images to package the application
   * one image for the database
   * one image for the application
+* avoid to add too many services in a single image

+## Application

-* application: several possibilities
+* several possibilities to create the image
   * extend official Linux distribution image (Ubuntu, CentOS, ...) with Node.js runtime
   * usage of the official Node.js image (https://hub.docker.com/_/node/)

-* Database
+## Database

-  * usage of the official MongoDB image
+* usage of the official [MongoDB image](https://hub.docker.com/_/mongo/)

-# Dockerfile
+## Dockerfile

-* text file describing all the commands needed to create an image
-* Dockerfile for our application
+We'll use the following Dockerfile to build our application's image:

 ```
 # Use node 4.4.5 LTS